On the recognition problem for virtually special cube complexes: Undecidability and finite covers

-This theorem uses as input a non-positively curved square complex $J$ without proper finite-sheeted covers.
-With a careful choice of $J$, we can ensure that $X_n$ is a $\mathcal{VH}$-complex.
-In this section, we explain the construction and observe some additional properties of the examples.
+The proof of this theorem begins with a non-positively curved square complex $J$ that has no proper finite-sheeted covers.
+With a careful choice of $J$, we can ensure that, in the output sequence $(X_n)$, each $X_n$ is a $\mathcal{VH}$-complex.
+The main result of this section is Theorem \ref{thm: Tech}, a slight refinement of Theorem \ref{thm: NPC profinite triviality}.
+We will start by explaining the construction that proves Theorem \ref{thm: NPC profinite triviality}, and then observe some additional properties of the examples that we use to deduce Theorem \ref{thm: Tech}.

 The first ingredient in the proof of Theorem \ref{thm: NPC profinite triviality} is the corresponding result for finitely presented groups (without any non-positive curvature condition).

 \begin{theorem} There is a recursive sequence of finite presentations $\P_n$ of groups $\Gamma_n$ such that the set